sandhyaparna/Data-Science/ML Algorithms/Supevised/LogisticRegression.md

 ### Overview
 Logistic regression is used to create a decision boundary to maximize the log likelihood of the classification probabilities.  <br/>
 In the case of a linear decision boundary, logistic regression wants to have each point and the associated class as far from the hydroplane as possible and provides a probability which can be interpreted as prediction confidence. <br/>
-Tries to minimize cross-entropy <br/>
+Tries to minimize cross-entropy. <br/>

-Loss Function is Log loss/Cross Entropy loss - Goal is to minimize this value <br/> Measures the performance of a classification model where the prediction input is a probability value between 0 and 1 <br/>
+Loss Function is Log loss/Cross Entropy loss - Goal is to minimize this value. <br/> Measures the performance of a classification model where the prediction input is a probability value between 0 and 1. <br/>
 Log Loss takes into account the uncertainty of your prediction based on how much it varies from the actual label.
-It penalizes wrong predictions very strongly <br/>
+It penalizes wrong predictions very strongly. <br/>
 Log Loss = (-1/N) * [ Σ{ylog(p) + (1-y)log(1-p)} ] <br/>
 Model parameters are updated with respect to the derivative of the loss function.
-Derivative or slope of Loss function provides direction and stepsize in our serach
+Derivative or slope of Loss function provides direction and stepsize in our serach.
 * If Loss function derivative is +ve then move towards -ve(left) and if the value is big then take a big stepsize
 * If Loss function derivative is -ve then move towards +ve(left) and if the value is small then take a small stepsize It is important to add regularization to logistic regression because: